IPv6 Subnetting – General Procedure

 For a given number of subnet bits (x), the defining hexit for each subnet will increase in value according to the increment, from hexadecimal zero (0) to “e” as shown in the table below.
 Note that the ‘definining’ hexit(s) is simply the one after the boundary hexit (that defined by original prefix length Y.

-IPv6 Quick Subnetting Reference
+IPv6 Quick Subnetting Cheatsheet

-IPv6 Quick Subnetting Reference
+IPv6 Quick Subnetting Cheatsheet

 Examples